MHoffmannAC/wordle/README.md

    - Select the language and choose how to pick the solution word (random or user-defined).

 3. **Play the Game**:
-   - Enter your guesses in the provided input box either via typing or by clicking the letter buttons.
-Submit your quess using the submit button or by pressing Enter.
+   - Enter your guess by clicking the letter buttons.
+Submit your guess using the submit button.
 The game will provide feedback on your guesses and update the board accordingly.

 4. **End or Restart**:
    - Once the game ends, you can restart the game by clicking the restart button.
 The final screen will display whether you won or lost, along with the correct solution.